NakedMarkets/Indicators/README.md

 This repository contains the C# source code of all indicators included in NakedMarkets software (www.naked-markets.com).

-It can be useful for developers who wants to design their own indicators thanks to the Indicator API (www.naked-markets.com/Wiki/Indicators_API).
+It can be useful for developers who want to design their own indicators with the NakedMarkets Indicator API (www.naked-markets.com/Wiki/Indicators_API).

 Each folder contains the Visual studio SLN project file, the C# source code file (CustomIndicator.cs) and the generated DLL file.

+If you have any question, feel free to email us at : contact@naked-markets.com.